rwandi-ctf/ctf-writeups/amateursctf2023/flagchecker.md

 From this point on I will not include the `this.vars` or `this.stage.vars` and simply refer them directly to the base variable name

+> Side Note: Hosting this locally is good because I can clone the project and modify one project such that I can always ensure whenever I try to simplify the code I am not changing the result

 ### Start
 We start from the green flag clicked function that receives the inputted flag (it is in `TheBall.js whenGreenFlagClicked()`)